 The cost of laparoscopy surgery can vary from Rs.
 35,000 to Rs.
 70,000 depending upon the clinic and the medical condition.
 You should consult a concerned doctor before commencing the procedure.
 You should also discuss the procedure thoroughly with your doctor.
 (8)

 Preparation of the patient depends upon the kind of surgery that is to be performed.
 One may need certain imaging tests before the procedure.
 The doctor will ask you to fast for at least 8 hours or take an enema before the procedure.
 It is important for the doctor to know what medications you are on, as certain medications might be required to stop before the procedure.

-- Anticoagulants as well as non-steroidal antibiotics are given to the patients prior to the commencement of the laparoscopic procedure.
-Your doctor will provide you a customized medicine prescription.
+- Anticoagulants, as well as non-steroidal antibiotics, are given to the patients prior to the commencement of the laparoscopic procedure.
+Your doctor will provide you with a customized medicine prescription.